 - Advanced marital training with Prepare/Enrich

 I can help you work towards overcoming your current stress.
-I can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship issues related to marriage and divorce as well as co-parenting.
-Therapy can be a tremendous asset to managing personal stress.
+I can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship issues related to marriage and divorce, and co-parenting.
+Therapy can be a tremendous asset in managing personal stress.
 Therapy provides a fresh and objective perspective I can provide the following:

 - Developing skills for improving your relationships

 - Finding resolution to the issues & concerns